- Search The Registry

 *"Duke" Slater was born on this date in 1898.
 He was a Black football player and judge.

 Frederick Wayman "Duke" Slater was born in Normal, Illinois, the son of George Slater, a Methodist minister.
-As a boy, he somehow picked up the name of the family dog, Duke, as a personal nickname, and he would carry it all his life.
+As a boy, he somehow picked up the name of the family dog, Duke, as a personal nickname and would carry it all his life.
 When Duke Slater was 13 years old, his family moved to Clinton, Iowa, after his father became pastor of the A.M.E. church there.

 He played ten seasons in the NFL for the Rock Island Independents and the Chicago Cardinals, garnering seven all-pro selections.
 While playing in the NFL, Slater returned to Iowa in the offseason to attend law school.
 He earned his law degree from the University of Iowa’s College of Law in 1928.
 He then practiced law in Chicago while playing for the Cardinals.
 After one year as a high school coach and athletic director in Oklahoma City, Slater returned to Chicago in 1933 as an attorney.
 Slater earned his law degree in 1928 and began to practice law in Chicago.

-Two years after Duke Slater retired, the NFL enacted an unofficial color ban; no Blacks appeared in the NFL from 1934-1945.
+Two years after Duke Slater retired, the NFL enacted an unofficial color ban; no Blacks appeared in the NFL from 1934 to 1945.
 Slater helped give black football players a place to play by assembling and coaching several all-star teams of Black players.
 Slater served as head coach of the Chicago Negro All-Stars (1933), the Chicago Brown Bombers (1937), the Chicago Comets (1939), and the Chicago Panthers (1940).
 Slater also served as an assistant coach for the Chicago Negro All-Stars in a 1938 exhibition against the Chicago Bears.